-Adding flare-gas recovery units at strategic locations of an olefin plant can not only reduces emissions, but will save money as well
+Adding flare-gas recovery units at strategic locations of an olefin plant can not only reduce emissions, but will save money as well

 Although gas flaring is necessary at some chemical process industries (CPI) plants or facilities, more and more efforts are underway to reduce flaring, not only to help reduce emissions of air pollutants, noise and light, but also to save both energy and raw materials, which translates into money — potentially millions of dollars.

 Today, plant operators are becoming more conscientious about reducing the release of greenhouse gases (GHGs), especially carbon dioxide, in an attempt to prevent further global warming.
 In some countries, existing or pending regulations on the release of GHGs, or the imposition of carbon taxes are forcing operators to rethink the simple option of gas flaring.